mitchhentges/intellij-android-import-bug/README.md

 ## The bug

-When a **pure Java** subproject (hereby called "core") is in the same base project as an **Android** subproject (hereby called "android"), "core" will be imported into IntelliJ as "Android-Gradle".
+When a **pure Java** subproject (hereby called "core") is in the same base project as an **Android** subproject (hereby called "android"), "core" will be imported into IntelliJ as "Android-Gradle" and "Java-Gradle".
+Pure Java projects should **_only_ be imported as "Java-Gradle"**

 ![Screenshot](android-gradle-screenshot.png)

 ## The repercussions

-* **"core"-only builds can take over 10x longer than they need to, because they do irrelevant android-related processing**[1] ** This is incredibly relevant if most of the project is in pure-Java, and unit tests need to be run frequently
+* "core"-only builds can take over **10x** longer than they need to, because they do irrelevant android-related processing[1].
+This is incredibly relevant if most of the project is in pure-Java, and unit tests need to be run frequently

-* The project still builds, it just takes longer
+[1] By removing the "Android-Gradle" row from "Modules", "core" build times went from 12s to 1.5s for the business app I'm developing

 ## How to reproduce